Music lovers, thrill seekers, conversationalists, pornographers, smut peddlers, all of you out there here are the EIB network.

 Tony from Tampa called into Limbaugh's radio show on Monday to complain about the lack of outrage from the right over Obama's policies and the liberal war on coal.

-Tony mentioned Julie Roginsky, saying that coal was horse and buggy stuff, and Limbaugh asked who she was.
+Tony mentioned Julie Roginsky saying that coal was horse and buggy stuff and Limbaugh asked who she was.

 We don't cut people off here.

-I got, but maybe sometimes pain crosses over.
+But maybe sometimes Payne crosses over.

-Maybe sometimes pain guests on Cavuto.
+Maybe sometimes Payne guests on Cavuto.

 But I said, Tony, stop watching these people because they're intended to make you question your sanity.